YMCA History: 1960 - 1990s

 - To encourage the healthy development of youth, YMCAs conducted the first national Healthy Kids Day in 1992, the nation's largest health day for kids and families.
 Free and open to the public, it became an annual April event, designed to emphasize the importance of play in keeping kids healthy and happy and enhancing their problem-solving abilities, creativity, and motor and social skills.

-- In 1994 celebrating a rich history in character development, the YMCA movement defined character as the demonstration of four core values: caring, honesty, respect and responsibility.
+- In 1994 celebrating a rich history in character development, the YMCA movement defined character as the demonstration of four core values: caring, honesty, respect, responsibility and faith.
 YMCA staff intentionally modeled the values with children, youth, and adult members and volunteers.

 - During YMCA Service meetings help in 1996 and 1997, YMCAs voiced their desire to have the YMCA secure corporate alliances on behalf of the movement.
 Sponsorship allows Ys to share their mission and stories with the American public with an intensity they could not achieve on their own, increasing individual and corporate fundraising, membership and volunteer efforts.